gvwilson/thirdbit/src/fiction/makers-return/index.md

 "What the mayor means," the tiger said,
 "Is that she's in charge of everything day-to-day.
-Special circumstances are my responsibility, and I think we can all agree that your ship there qualifies as 'special'."
+Special circumstances are my responsibility, and I think we can all agree that your vessel qualifies as 'special'."

 "I imagine it does,"
 Captain Leung said drily.
-"And how about your friend there?
+"And how about…"
+He gestured toward the scrapwork bot.
-Your young friend said it's some kind of mayor for the local bots?"
+"Your young friend said it's some kind of mayor as well?"

-The tiger glanced at the wolf.
+The wolf spoke before the tiger could reply.
 "More or less.
 I'm Lupus, by the way, and this is Special Blazes.
 That's Dockety,